MENU

 Article XI

-Amendments to the Bylaws: Amendments to the bylaws of the Membrane Fusion, Fission & Traffic Subgroup must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and ratified in an electronic ballot by a majority of the members of the group voting.
-Proposals for new or amended Bylaws shall be submitted to the Chair-Elect for consideration at the Annual Meeting.
+Amendments to the Bylaws: Amendments can be proposed by any member of the Membrane Fusion, Fission & Traffic Subgroup must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and be ratified in an electronic ballot by a majority of the members of the group voting.

 The following word cloud is comprised of the speaker talk titles from our symposia.